 You can also set the Startup utility to run as administrator when the system starts up.
 See your Windows documentation for details.
-For example, in Windows 2016, create a shortcut to the utility in:
+For example, create a shortcut to the utility in:

 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp

 Right-click the shortcut, select Properties, then on the Compatibility tab select Run this program as an administrator.